gitSuyash/Fifa-ETL/README.md

 # Fifa ETL & Analysis

-#### In this repository I've demonstrated how to extract data from different API's, transform it in a meaningful data and finally load it an interpretable form to gain further knowledge from it.
+#### In this repository I've demonstrated how to Extract data from different API's, Transform it into meaningful data and finally Load it in an interpretable form.

 ##### Walkthrough: